zkxs/zkxs/README.md

 ### About Me

 - Currently learning [Rust](https://www.rust-lang.org/) through side projects.
-- My Bio is a lie.
+- My bio is a lie.
 I do in fact have time to program recreationally... if given sufficient motivation.
 Usually that motivation is making tools or mods for whatever video game I'm currently playing.
 - I unironically believe that FizzBuzz is a good interview question.

 <!--